doctorgabi/SQL_Language_Capstone/doc/user_stories.md

 1. Saves the word in the database
 2. Prints out a summary of what it saved
 3. If kunyomi, english, JLPTlevel, or category are missing, it doesn't save the record and instead prints an error message
+4. A corresponding row should be added to the skills table at the same time.

 User Story 1